thomas-whitley/thomas-whitley.github.io/about.md

 ### More Information

 ah...where to begin?
-Lots to write, but let's just say I am a consumate GIS professional, with a real passion for coding I've yet to develop full potential for.
+Lots to write, but let's just say I am a consummate GIS professional, with a real passion for coding I've yet to develop full potential for.

 ### Contact me